Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 #### Auto Flushed Trees

 Both `SpokeTree.Spawn()` and `SpokeTree.SpawnEager()` will spawn a tree in auto-flush mode.
 This means the tree is flushed automatically by the runtime.
-When the `SpokeTree` receives any tick requests from its dependants it requests a tick from the Spoke runtime.
-The only difference between them is the flush layer. `SpawnEager()` creates a tree with a higher flushing priority then `Spawn()` does.
+When the `SpokeTree` receives any tick requests from its dependants, it requests its own tick from the Spoke runtime.
+The difference between `Spawn` and `SpawnEager` is the flush layer. `SpawnEager()` creates a tree with a higher flushing priority then `Spawn()` does.

 Spoke is single-threaded, and it can support multiple trees.
-That means, at a given time there can be any number of trees requesting a tick.
+That means at a given time there can be any number of trees requesting a tick.
 The runtime has strict rules for orchestrating these requests and deciding which tree flushes when.
 The rules are straightforward:

 - For any given flush layer, there can be only one tree being flushed at a time.
 Pending trees are ordered by their creation time, so older trees are flushed before newer trees.
 - If a tree is flushing, and a tree of a higher priority flush layer is scheduled, then a nested flush is initiated.
 The incoming tree is flushed synchronously, before passing control back to the first one to finish its flush.